AccessibilityLab/SoundModVR/README.md

 <div id="keyword-prioritization"></div>

 ### 2) Keyword Prioritization
-See example in Keyword Prioritization Example Scene. <br/>
 The **KeywordDetectionManager** is used to control this feature.
 It has a property, `keywords`, which is a List of strings that identify the keywords to look out for. <br/>
 It also allows you to set a notification sound by setting the `Notification Clip` variable. <br/>